lpgn/advanced-homeassistant-mcp/docs/roadmap.md

 ## Long-Term Vision

 - **Ecosystem Expansion:**
-  - Build a modular plugin system that allows community-driven extensions and integrations.
+  - Build a modular plugin system for community-driven extensions and integrations.
-  - Enable seamless integration with future technologies in the smart home and AI domains.
+  - Enable seamless integration with future technologies in smart home and AI domains.

 - **Scalability and Resilience:**
-  - Architect the system to support large-scale deployments across multiple instances.
+  - Architect the system to support large-scale deployments.
   - Incorporate advanced load balancing and failover mechanisms.

 ## How to Follow the Roadmap

-- **Community Involvement:** We encourage community feedback and contributions to help refine and prioritize our roadmap.
+- **Community Involvement:** We welcome and encourage feedback.
-- **Regular Updates:** This document is regularly updated with new goals, milestones, and completed tasks.
+- **Regular Updates:** This document is updated regularly with new goals and milestones.
-- **Transparency:** Check the project's GitHub repository and issues for ongoing discussions and updates related to roadmap items.
+- **Transparency:** Check our GitHub repository and issue tracker for ongoing discussions.

-*This roadmap is intended to serve as a guide and may evolve based on community needs, technological advancements, and strategic priorities.*
+*This roadmap is intended as a guide and may evolve based on community needs, technological advancements, and strategic priorities.*